OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 ## Transitioning from MTTR

-If you have been reporting mean time to recovery, you'll confuse people if you just drop it.
+If you've been reporting mean time to recovery, you'll confuse people if you just drop it.
 Instead, introduce new measurements alongside MTTR to familiarize people with the new concepts.
 You can demote the importance of MTTR in your dashboards by moving it further away from the "top left" of the dashboard.
 You can eventually remove it.

 The same process can help you normalize changing metrics over time.
 For example, if you expand from [DORA metrics](https://octopus.com/devops/metrics/dora-metrics/) to [the SPACE Framework](https://octopus.com/devops/metrics/space-framework/).